 When melting white or milk chocolate, white candy coating, or vanilla, butterscotch or milk chocolate chips in the microwave, follow the same method but heat on medium-high (70% power).

-It is important to keep moisture away from melted chocolate.
+Note: Keep all moisture away from melted chocolate!
 Even a small drop of water can make the chocolate seize (clump and harden).
 If this happens, stir in 1 tablespoon of vegetable oil for each 6 ounces of chocolate.
 However, if chocolate seizes due to excessive heat, it can’t be saved.